D-o-v/alx-pre_course/README.md

-This is the an updated readme
+This is an updated readme